intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

 This function causes thread to pause for a length of time specified by "length".
 The value is decremented by the hardware thread control every 32 EU cycles.
 Note that the EU clock frequency is variable so the pause is at best an approximate pause.
 Generally it will be longer than the value written.
-For architectures that don't support (pre Gen10) the call will have no effect.

 =============== ============================================================
 Parameters